-Human beings not only have a brain to make decisions for them, they also have another organ that helps govern what they do.
+Human beings not only have a brain to make decisions for them, but they also have another organ that helps govern what they do.
+The ‘second brain’ of a kind.
 No guys, it’s not the penis, so stop laughing. 😀

 No, it doesn’t necessarily mean that Indian food is causing indigestion, it means that your second mind is talking now.
 Yes, your stomach is your second brain!
 Maybe you should listen to what it is saying.

 One reason for this phenomenon is that your stomach and your brain originate from the same material.
 The other reason is that your stomach and your brain still retain some of the same characteristics and nerves, it’s true!

 The interesting aspect of this split revolves around the Vagus Nerve.
 The Vagus nerve connects the two nervous systems for life.
 Because of this connection, both the brain and the gut share neurotransmitters and hormones.

 How does this all come together?

 The ENS (Enteric nervous system) is the reason why you can sense danger.
-It is a “Spidey sense” governed by your stomach, gut instincts and the like-we all recognize this intuitive feeling.
+It is a “Spidey sense” governed by your stomach, gut instincts, and the like-we all recognize this intuitive feeling.
 The stomach naturally sends these signals to the brain.

 A study was completed using 36 women between the ages of 18 and 55.
 Dividing these women into three groups, scientists set forth to test the connection.
 The results were very interesting, to say the least.

 The first group was given yogurt, containing probiotics, the second group was given yogurt without probiotics and the third group remained the control group, and consumed nothing at all.
-In four weeks, the women were studied, and researchers found that the group which ingested probiotics had a more stable mentality.
+For four weeks, the women were studied, and the researchers found that the group which ingested probiotics had a more stable mentality.

 Kirsten Tillisch, head of the research team stated, “By controlling the environment of the stomach, we can control what happens in the brain.”

 With all this being said, one thing is very obvious.
-If eating nutritiously was not that important to you before, it sure is now.
-Apparently, the gut not only benefits from healthy foods by absorbing nutrients, it also seems to have a preference toward what it eats.
+If eating nutritiously was not that important to you before, it surely is now.
+Apparently, the gut not only benefits from healthy foods by absorbing nutrients, but it also seems to have a preference for what it eats.

 If you were ruled by the misconception that the brain controls everything, then you are wrong.
 This recent discovery may even change the way we see other organs of the body.
 Hell, we may even find a third brain, nestled within the intricate structures of the kidney or heart.
-It’s possible!